 Wendy Smith, Accounts Administrator

-We hold professional indemnity insurance that meets or exceeds the minimum standards specified by the New Zealand Law Society being the sum of $2,000,000.
+We hold professional indemnity insurance that meets or exceeds the minimum standards specified by the New Zealand Law Society.

-If you have a complaint about our services or charges, you may refer your complaint to Sally McMillan or Simon Milne who have overall responsibility for your work.
+If you have a complaint about our services or charges, you may refer your complaint to Sally McMillan, who as the Firm’s Principal has overall responsibility for your work.

 • Act competently, in a timely way, and in accordance with instructions received and arrangements made.